Type:

 Airlines wrote to DCA requesting approval to ferry VH-BNJ from Bankstown

-propellors to be completed by Curtis Madsen at Bankstown, but EWA wish to
+and propellors to be completed by Curtis Madsen at Bankstown, but

-complete the following themselves at Tamworth owing to the unavailability
+EWA wish to complete the following themselves at Tamworth owing to

-to DCA: "We find it essential for passenger comfort to add an extra
+wrote to DCA: "We find it essential for passenger comfort to

 Work to be carried out at Tamworth on Lockheed Hudson VH-BNJ: